In Search of Lost Utility: Private Location Data: Experimental evaluation

-The original SF taxi dataset contains a set of GPS trajectories with timestamps that were recorded by approximately 500 taxis.
-They were collected over 30 days in the San Francisco Bay Area of the USA in 2009.
-Our dataset is a random subsample containing all the trips of 200 taxis selected randomly for our evaluation.
-The trajectories cover the region of San Francisco within the bounding box of (37.6017N, 122.5158W) and (37.8112N, 122.3527W) -- approximately $9\times 10\: \mathrm{km}^2$.
-The original sampling rate of these trajectories is roughly 1 minute.
-Our goal is to preserve the privacy of passengers and not taxi drivers, and hence a trace (or a sequence) is composed of the recorded location visits of a single taxi trip.
+Regarding the taxi datasets our objective is to preserve the privacy of passengers and not taxi drivers, and hence a trace (sequence) is composed of the recorded location visits of a single taxi trip.